 "Final brake temperature" means the bulk temperature of the brake disc or brake drum at the end of a given brake event during the WLTP-Brake cycle.

-"Average brake temperature" means the unfiltered average of the time-resolved brake disc or brake drum temperature at 1 Hz during a predetermined period.
+"Average brake temperature" means the unfiltered average of the time-resolved brake disc or brake drum temperature during a predetermined period.

-"Peak brake temperature" means the highest unfiltered temperature measured using the time-resolved temperature at 1 Hz during a predetermined period.
+"Peak brake temperature" means the highest unfiltered temperature measured using the time-resolved temperature during a predetermined period.

 PM and PN Measurement